DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 ## Signing off your trainee data

-A senior person from your organisation will need to complete [https://forms.office.com/e/kzBmEWKDGz]() to sign off the data.
+A senior person from your organisation will need to complete <a href="https://forms.office.com/e/kzBmEWKDGz" class="govuk-link" rel="noreferrer noopener" target="_blank">this form to sign off the data (opens in new window).</a>

 This must not be the same person who entered, checked and updated the data.